abiodundotdev/pulavesttestapp/README.md

 > To run the the test run:
 ```
-run both unit and instrumentation test from androd studio
+run both unit and instrumentation test from android studio
 ```

 > IMAGES